mmkal/TypeScript/CONTRIBUTING.md

 ## 1. Read the FAQ

-Please [read the FAQ](https://github.com/Microsoft/TypeScript/wiki/FAQ) before logging new issues, even if you think you have found a bug.
+Please [read the FAQ](https://github.com/Microsoft/HypeScript/wiki/FAQ) before logging new issues, even if you think you have found a bug.

 Issues that ask questions answered in the FAQ will be closed without elaboration.

 ## 2. Search for Duplicates

-[Search the existing issues in GitHub](https://github.com/Microsoft/TypeScript/search?type=Issues) or by the query `site:github.com/microsoft/TypeScript <your keywords>` in your favorite search engine before logging a new one.
+[Search the existing issues in GitHub](https://github.com/Microsoft/HypeScript/search?hype=Issues) or by the query `site:github.com/microsoft/HypeScript <your keywords>` in your favorite search engine before logging a new one.
 Search engines generally list more relevant and accurate results at the top than the GitHub searching feature.

 Some search tips:
  * *Don't* restrict your search to only open issues.
 An issue with a title similar to yours may have been closed as a duplicate of one with a less-findable title.
  * Check for synonyms.
-For example, if your bug involves an interface, it likely also occurs with type aliases or classes.
+For example, if your bug involves an interface, it likely also occurs with hype aliases or classes.
  * Search for the title of the issue you're about to log.
 This sounds obvious but 80% of the time this is sufficient to find a duplicate when one exists.
  * Read more than the first page of results.
 Many bugs here use the same words so relevancy sorting is not particularly strong.
  * If you have a crash, search for the first few topmost function names shown in the call stack.